The most common causes of cirrhosis are:

 - Other less common causes include - Autoimmune conditions, polycystic liver disease

-Liver transplantation replaces a diseased liver with a healthy liver.
+A liver transplant replaces a diseased liver with a healthy liver.
 The new liver may be from a donor who has recently died (deceased donor) or a healthy living donor.
+There are two main types of liver transplant:

-In adult living-donor liver transplant, a healthy person will donate part of his or her liver to a person with a diseased liver.
-The remnant liver can regenerate and both the patient and donor will end up with fully functional livers after a successful transplant.
+Living Donor Transplant: During an adult living-donor transplant, a healthy person will donate part of his or her liver to a person with a diseased liver.
+The new and remnant livers can regenerate and both the patient and donor will end up with fully functional livers after a successful transplant.

 For patients waiting for a life-saving liver transplant, living donor liver transplantation offers many benefits including shorter wait time, faster recovery, and better outcomes compared to deceased donor liver transplant.